Zambia's ex-President Rupiah Banda dead at 85 | DW | 11.03.2022

 On Friday evening, Zambia's current president, Hakainde Hichilema, made a special televised address to the nation in tribute to his predecessor.
 "We recognize with fondness his long and illustrious career in public service and we appreciate his service to the nation," Hichilema said.

-Banda was vice president of the southern African nation when the surprise death of President Levy Mwanawasa in 2008 propelled him to the top job, making him the fourth leader of the country after it gained independence from the United Kingdom.
+Banda was vice president of the southern African nation when the surprise death of President Levy Mwanawasa in 2008 propelled him to the top job, making him the fourth leader of the country after it gained independence from the United Kingdom in 1964.

-Banda was narrowly elected on a ruling party ticket in October of that year and served three years in the post.
+Banda was narrowly elected on a ruling party ticket in October 2008, and served three years in the post.

 His tenure saw great economic growth paired with allegations of widespread corruption.